tomas/needle/README.md

 Regarding the 'Connection' header
 ---------------------------------

-Unless you're running an old version of Node, by default Needle won't set the Connection header, which yields Node into its default behaviour of keeping the connection alive with the target server.
-This speeds up greatly making new requests to the same server.
+Unless you're running an old version of Node (< 0.11.4), by default Needle won't set the Connection header on requests, yielding Node's default behaviour of keeping the connection alive with the target server.
+This speeds up inmensely the process of sending several requests to the same host.

-On older versions of Node.js, however, this has the unwanted behaviour of preventing the runtime from exiting, so to overcome this Needle does set the Connection header to close.
-So if you want full speed, as you'd get on newer versions of Node by default, you can simply set the Connection header to 'Keep-Alive'.
-Please note, though, that an event loop handler will prevent the runtime from exiting so you'll need to manually call `process.exit()`.
+On older versions, however, this has the unwanted behaviour of preventing the runtime from exiting, either because of a bug or 'feature' that was changed on 0.11.4.
+To overcome this Needle does set the 'Connection' header to 'close' on those versions, however this also means that making new requests to the same host doesn't benefit from Keep-Alive.

+So if you're stuck on 0.10 or even lower and want full speed, you can simply set the Connection header to 'Keep-Alive' by using `{ connection: 'Keep-Alive' }`.
+Please note, though, that an event loop handler will prevent the runtime from exiting so you'll need to manually call `process.exit()` or the universe will collapse.

 Examples Galore
 ---------------